 Attorneys holding an active license to practice law and in good standing in another jurisdiction in the United States, District of Columbia or a U.S. Territory who:

-- Have submitted an application for admission by examination, re-examination, or UBE score transfer (see Note 1); and
+- Have submitted an application for admission without examination or as spouse of a military servicemember (see Note 1); and

 - Move to Tennessee and begin employment or open an office prior to approval for licensing and admission to the bar of Tennessee